 Through the Belmont Forum Initiatives Italy contributes to Cooperative Research Activities (CRA) of the Arctic Observing and Research for Sustainability and of the Mountains as Sentinels of Change. ( Euro : 200.000).

-Japan Agency for Marine-Earth Science and Technology (JAMSTEC), National Institute of Polar Research (NIPR) and Hokkaido University will jointly conduct observations of ocean, land and atmosphere in the Arctic region and continue to promote Arctic Data Archive System (ADS), which will be a part of GEOSS Data-CORE, along with the framework of the “Arctic Challenge for Sustainability Projects (ArCS)” supported by MEXT .
+Japan Agency for Marine-Earth Science and Technology (JAMSTEC), National Institute of Polar Research (NIPR) and Hokkaido University will jointly conduct observations of ocean, land and atmosphere in the Arctic region and continue to promote Arctic Data Archive System (ADS), which will is a part of GEOSS Portal, along with the framework of the “Arctic Challenge for Sustainability Projects (ArCS)” supported by MEXT .

 The “Modelling Freeze-Thaw Processes with Active and Passive Microwave Observations” (SAMP Freeze/Thaw) project supported by the Netherlands Organisation for Scientific Research.